kapppa-joe/test_minimax_algorithm/README.md

-# (WIP) Tictactoe minimax algorithm
+# (WIP) Tictactoe min-max algorithm

-Try to write a minimax algorithm for TicTacToe in ruby.
-(Work in progress)
+My attempt in writing a min-max algorithm for TicTacToe in ruby.